hzh0509/EasyHomePage/contents/pricing/plan1.md

 ---
-date: 2024-05
+date: 2024-06-02
-Title: 一起骑摩托车
+Title: Request: Play games online
-Subtitle: 约他一起骑车，一起去看看世界
+Subtitle: Invite him to play online games.
 Includes:
-    - 路线建议服务
+    - Play whatever you want
-    - 停歇时陪同抽烟
+    - Fine stand-up comedy show
-    - 吃饭时一起吹牛
+    - Happy atmosphere
-    - 让你教他骑车
+    - You are responsible for the winning
 Excludes:
-    - 不提供摩托车
+    - Can not ensure victory
-    - 不帮你加油
+    - Possible to be a pressure boy
-    - 住宿费用自理
+    - Refuse horror games
-Price: 1 JN$
+Price: CNY 9.9
 ---